karanm645/Roots-Tea/README.md

 | POST | /api/v1/customers/:id/subscriptions      | A new subscription can be created |
 | PATCH | /api/v1/customers/:id/subscriptions/:id | A subscription can be cancelled  |

+### Show all tea subscriptions the customer has signed up for
 Request:
 ```ruby
 GET /api/v1/customers/:id/subscriptions